Spread the cost of your training with Klarna – flexible payment options

 Does this service remove responsibility from the licence holder?

 No. The licence holder remains responsible for the operator licence.
-This service helps provide structure, review and practical oversight so responsibilities are managed more effectively.
+This service provides structure, review and practical oversight to help the licence holder manage responsibilities more effectively — including keeping evidence of that management in case it is ever needed by DVSA or the Traffic Commissioner.

 Get structured nationwide support for your restricted operator licence

-Transcom’s restricted operator compliance support service helps licence holders build better control, improve visibility and stop the operation quietly drifting into risk.
+Transcom's restricted operator compliance support service helps restricted O licence holders build better control, improve visibility and stop the operation quietly drifting into DVSA risk.
 Remote monthly support is available nationwide, with on-site reviews by arrangement where required.